Oh, would you quit moping? It’s depressing.

 Oh!
 Sorry.
 She shook her head free of her reveries.

 Hahaha.
 Well… ok, it went like this, she reached low into the tub, filled a bucket with water—actual wet cleansing water—, tilted her head back and made her hair smooth with its flow, and got into the telling of the tale, so I met your puppet the other day, said I. Oh did you?, replied Moe, decadence Moe, real Moe.
 She mimicked Moe’s high-pitched quivering voice to near perfection.
+This made her bathing self giggle.
 Yeah, said I. Did it look like I was having a good, you know, proper sophisticated time?, he asked.
 Quite, I answered.
-Oh good.
+Oh good… good…

 He didn’t know that you didn’t know?